Cryptolibertarian-id/The-Computer-Architecture-Course/README.md

 ## Cache Memory

-Cache memory spaces that are used to store data temporarily within high-speed memory Dynamic Random Access Memory (RAM).
+**Cache memory** spaces that are used to store data temporarily within high-speed memory **Static Random Access Memory (RAM)**.
 Cache are accessed frequently by processes to get faster Information that is used and accessed by most of the programs.
 Cache are implemented to reduce the access time and improve the latency time of the frequently used data.
 The cache holds the copy of original data.